alan-turing-institute/Data-Study-Group-/IT documents/Data Provider PI user guide.md

 Once your project manager has given you the go ahead, you're ready to get started!

+Please note that if you are not the data representative, you will need to access the data first/in conjunction with the app so that you can answer the questions about the data.
+In most cases the data will be stored in the safe haven - more on accessing the safe haven later in this guide.

 ## Accessing the App

 To access the web-app, open a new incognito window on your browser, and go to the following address: https://turingsafehaven.azurewebsites.net